|Home||Biography||About Delphi||Publications||I'm Back!||Contact|

 Copper is back.
 He is four months old now and has rejoined our family.
 His new name -- the name he has chosen -- is King.
 And he will be called Kingsley for a little while.
 King is such a big name for such a little fellow.

-it is finished, you will hear about it.
-The working title is
+when it is finished, you will hear about it.
+The working

 At one time I shared my home with a sweet cat named Mitzie.
 Mitzie had short, gray hair with flecks of brown and beige, and was the companion to my housemate, Naomi.
 Sometimes my large tiger cat, Honey, would chase Mitzie around the house, so Naomi decided to keep Mitzie confined to her bedroom.
 Mitzie did not seem particularly happy about this, but Naomi felt it was best for her.
 After a couple of years, Mitzie passed away.

 A year or so later on a misty night, a neighbor appeared on our doorstep, holding a tiny, rain-soaked kitten.
 I took her in, and it soon became clear that she would stay with us.
 Her soft, gray, medium-length hair was splashed with flecks of blonde and white.
 What would we call her?

 The name "Misty" kept coming to me, but this seemed rather unoriginal, so I pushed it aside.
 After several days of no name, I tried an experiment.
 As the kitten played on Naomi's bed, I called out to her: "Cassie!"
 No response.
 "Kitara!"
 No response.
 "Misty!"
 She immediately stopped playing and came running over.
 An odd coincidence, as it was so similar to "Mitzie."